BlockchainCommons/Secure-Development-Setup-macOS/gpg-with-github.md

 1. Grab a dice and open up [EFF's word list](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt).
 2. Your passphrase should consist of at least 4 but _ideally 6 words_.
 You need 5 dice rolls for each word.
-3. So roll the dice 5 times and that, in order, will give you your first word by matching it on EFF's word list.
+3. So, roll the dice 5 times; that, in order, will give you your first word by revealing it on EFF's word list.
 4. Do that 6 times and you will have a secure and memorable passphrase to use with your new GPG key.
 Make sure you don't forget it!
 You can also have a physical backup of that passphrase on paper -- just make sure you store it in a secure place.

 Now, tell GnuPG to use only the longer, more secure 16-character GPG key IDs: